The Next Best Thing: Critical response

+Metacritic, which uses a weighted average, assigned the a score of 25 out of 100, based on 31 critics, indicating "generally unfavorable" reviews.

 Variety commented: "The Next Best Thing to a good movie is a well-intentioned one, and at the end of the day, that less-than-compelling consolation prize is about the best thing one can hand this resoundingly adequate Advanced Family Values comedy-drama".
 Roger Ebert gave the film one star out of four, stating: "The Next Best Thing is a garage sale of gay issues, harnessed to a plot as exhausted as a junkman's horse."

 Stephen Holden of The New York Times wrote of the film: "In its early scenes The Next Best Thing shows promise as a sophisticated screwball comedy about romantic love, parenthood and sexual orientation in contemporary Los Angeles.
 But about halfway through, the story takes a disastrous turn and heads away from comedy into the land of suds and sorrow.
 Any psychological credibility the movie has built up is quickly dissipated, as it turns into a stumbling, poor man's Kramer vs. Kramer."

 Box office

-The film opened at number two at the North American box office, making USD$5,870,387, behind The Whole Nine Yards.
+The film opened at number two at the North American box office, making US$5,870,387, behind The Whole Nine Yards.
 The film grossed $14,990,582 in the U.S. and $24,362,772 worldwide on a $25 million budget.